We shall explore one of the Worcester Woods. It is Spring, at the beginning of May. The bluebells bloom from

 which has been greatly modified by biological activity and is rich in organic matter (humus) and is very fertile.

-colour with certainty, sometimes turning out violet, other times blue, depending in part upon the lighting, with
+pocket camaeras never quite capture the true colour with certainty, sometimes turning out violet, other times

-different people will see it slightly different in any case.
-Forming in sheets, these flowers remind some of lakes
+hue.
+I suspect that different people will see it slightly different in any case.
+Forming in sheets, these flowers

-of water.
-To add to the spectacle, the bluebells fill the air with a delicate and distinctive and very pleasant
+remind some of lakes of water.
+To add to the spectacle, the bluebells fill the air with a delicate and distinctive

-best not to work across the sheets of flowers.
+repeatedly, so it best not to work across the sheets of flowers.

 Click here to visit another bluebell wood or here to see the same wood later in the year.